joone-org/SentioNova/curriculum/9798851707100/README.md

 > [This](https://artificialcorner.com/youre-using-midjourney-wrong-here-s-how-to-create-better-images-than-99-of-midjourney-users-c876fbe7915e) is another option.

-> [UX Collective Bootcamp](https://medium.com/design-bootcamp/search?q=midjourney) is a great next step after this.
+> [UX Collective Bootcamp](https://medium.com/design-bootcamp/search?q=midjourney) is one of the most comprehensive and up to date sources for MidJourney prompts.

 <br>